rouxleandre/steampipe-mod-aws-well-architected/README.md

 # AWS Well-Architected Mod for Powerpipe

+## NOTE

+    Uses the AWS Well Architected 2024 July Specification.

+    This is work in progress, as benchmarks, mods and any additional changes are required to realign the checks to the latest spec.

+    Placeholders have been added to best practices that have not been mapped yet, have no mods or tooling available yet or simple cannot be inferred from the workload.

+    Still deciding what actions make sense for the non-automatable checks.

 200+ checks covering AWS Well-Architected Framework defined best practices across all AWS regions.

 Run checks in a dashboard: